 Finding and employing the right nanny for your baby is a complicated process which requires a lot of time and research.
 This question is about a contract between you and your nanny (here’s a sample nanny contract template for your frame of reference).
 However, I will preface my answer to say that it is absolutely imperative your check out your nanny’s references and background prior to hiring her.

-Your nanny will be caring for your baby who you love and cherish beyond words and you want to make sure this person has excellent and verifiable references and all the required documentation needed to certify she is someone who you can trust to care for your baby.
-That being said once you decided you are going to hire your nanny I strongly advise you have a contract between you and your nanny.
-While a contract is not legally required it does outline the requirements and responsibilities for both you and your nanny in a way that is clear and in writing that protects you and your nanny.
-The contract should also require documentation of the nanny’s legal name and address and contact information so she can be legally held responsible if any problems arise.
+Your nanny will be caring for your baby – who you love and cherish beyond words – and you want to make sure this person has excellent and verifiable references and all the required documentation needed to certify she is someone who you can trust to care for your baby.
+That being said, once you’ve decided you are going to hire a nanny, I strongly advise you have a contract between you and your nanny.
+While a contract is not legally required, it does outline the requirements and responsibilities for both you and your nanny in a way that is clear and in writing, that protects both you and your nanny.
+The contract should also require documentation of the nanny’s legal name, address, and contact information so she can be legally held responsible if any problems arise.

-Also if there are ever any questions about what you and your nanny have agreed upon you can refer to your contract/agreement.
-This is especially helpful when problems arise or questions about either parties responsibilities.
+Also, if there are ever any questions about what you and your nanny have agreed upon, you can refer to your contract/agreement.
+This is especially helpful when problems arise or if there are questions about either party’s responsibilities.
 The contract/agreement protects your baby, you and the nanny.

 Should I have a contract created by a lawyer?